jodyphelan/NTM-Profiler/README.md

 ## How it works?

 ### Species prediction
 Species prediction is performed by looking for pre-detemined kmers in read files which belong to a specific species.
+If no species is found using this method, mash is run using a database of all Mycobacteria sequences from GTDB to find the top 10 closest genomes.

 ### Resistance prediction
 Resistance prediction is performed by aligning the read data to a species-specific reference genome and looking for resistance associated genes and variants.
 The reference and resistance database is stored in the [ntmdb github repo](https://github.com/jodyphelan/ntmdb).
 At the moment resistance prediction is available for: